Morris Crocker - Chartered Accountants

 What is MTD for Income Tax?

-Self-employed traders and landlords with income (before expenses) of over £50,000 from April 2026 (this will reduce to £30,000 from April 2027) will be required to adopt MTD for Income Tax.
-Partnerships and trusts are also included.
-Where there is more than one trade, or the taxpayer is both (for example) a sole trader and landlord, the test will apply to the combined income.
+Self-employed traders and landlords with income (before expenses) of over £50,000 from April 2026 (this will reduce to £30,000 from April 2027) are required to adopt MTD for Income Tax.
+Where there is more than one trade, or the taxpayer is both (for example) a sole trader and landlord, the test applies to the combined income.

-Taxpayers affected will need to use MTD-compatible software to send their updates to HMRC.
-The deadline for this quarterly summary information is one month following the quarter end.
-The tax return will still be required but this will be known as an End of Period Statement (EOPS).
+Taxpayers affected need to use MTD-compatible software to send their updates to HMRC.
+The deadline for this quarterly summary information is one month following the quarter end with a Final Declaration at year end.

 It should be noted that there are no announced plans to change the existing timetable of tax payments.
 Income tax will still be payable by 31 January following the end of the tax year.
 Any payments on account will be due by 31 January and 31 July as usual.